Spin-charge separation in a 1D Fermi gas with tunable interactions

+Having harnessed the tunability of interactions available in the cold-atom setting, we reveal the role of interactions in spin-charge separation for the first time, by tuning between a spin-charge separated regime and one where there is no separation.
+Further, the selectivity of the Bragg process in exciting either the CDW or the SDW allows us to provide the clearest demonstration of the division of the TLL Hamiltonian into distinct spin and charge sectors.
 Bragg spectroscopy may be used to probe the ultracold-atom TLL beyond the demonstration of spin-charge separation contained in this work.
-Measurements with variable $q$ can be conducted to further study the NLL and to benchmark novel calculations which include effects of band curvature and spin-charge coupling \cite{Pereira2010,Imambekov2012}.
+Measurements with variable $q$ can be conducted to further study the NLL and to benchmark novel calculations which include effects of band curvature and spin-charge coupling \cite{Imambekov2009,Pereira2010,Imambekov2012}.
 Additionally, at elevated temperatures and interactions, a spin-incoherent Luttinger liquid is expected, which supports a propagating charge-mode but not a spin-mode \cite{Fiete2007,Kakashvili2008}.
-Spin-imbalanced mixtures and attractive interactions are also of interest and are accessible via this technique.
+Spin-imbalanced mixtures and attractive interactions are also of interest and are accessible via this technique \cite{Guan2013}.
 Experiments with shallower lattices will allow for the study of dimensionality effects due to tunneling between tubes \cite{Giamarchi_Book}.
 It is increasingly clear that the oft-admired mathematical elegance of 1D many-body physics is well complemented by the purity and tunability of ultracold atoms.